When Lafa

 earned 11 varsity letters in football, basketball and

 track.
-An injury kept him from a 12th letter.
+An injury kept him from a 12th letter when

 He was All-Evergreen in all three sports and the Pacific